traltixx/steam-market-sell/README.md

 # My script for setting all items to marketplace.

-Set's all items from inventory to Steam marketplace.
+Sell some crates from the TF2 inventory to Steam marketplace.
+Crate names can be added to the sell_names variable in line 227

 ## Usage
 1. Install [Python](https://www.python.org).